folkertvanheusden/libNSSNMP/README.md

     snmp s(&sd, &stop_flag, false);

+You can also add a 4th parameter which sets the port-number to listen on.
+Usually this is port 161 (requires root) which is the default.

+### 4. start the snmp object

+    if (s.begin() == false) {
+        // error handling
+    }

 This will start a thread that processes incoming snmp requests.
 The stop_flag can be used to terminate the thread, just deleting the snmp object does this as well.

-You can also add a 4th parameter which sets the port-number to listen on.
-Usually this is port 161 (requires root) which is the default.

 See also example/example.cpp in this repository for an implementation example.